 Two women in their seventies were discussing custard tart:

-"Ooh, I do love custard", said the shortish one with the mid-calf length floral-print pleated skirt and the 'summer wine' perm.
+"Ooh, I do love custard tart", said the shortish one with the mid-calf length floral-print pleated skirt and the Summer Wine perm.

 "Lovely.
 My husband says he doesn't care how thick the pastry is!"
 Said the shortish one, eyebrows outraged.

 "Well, that's it you see: men don't mind so much about the pastry.
 All they're interested in is the custard.
 All men love custard."

 "That's true.
 Whenever we go anywhere the men always go for the custard option.
 It's a schoolboy thing I think."